-Poland, for instance, has a debt load much lower than that of Greece and Italy — but this is because the state doesn't provide the generous welfare benefits to its people that many take for granted in the West.
-Public sector wages, jobless benefits and baby bonuses are all just a fraction of what they are in much of the West.
+Poland, for instance, has a debt load much lower than that of Greece and Italy — but this is also because the state simply doesn't provide the generous welfare benefits to its people that many take for granted in the West.
+Wages, jobless benefits and baby bonuses are all just a fraction of what they are in much of the West.

 Now, asking these countries to spare funds for indebted eurozone members could create a popular backlash against any governments that contribute — especially as their own economies are already feeling the pain from the broader European crisis.

-Czech Prime Minister Petr Necas said he opposes contributing the roughly 90 billion koruna (euro3.5 billion; $4.6 billion) his country has been asked for.
+Czech Prime Minister Petr Necas said he is personally against contributing the roughly 90 billion koruna (euro3.5 billion; $4.6 billion) his country has been asked for.
 But he also said more analysis is needed before his government reaches a decision.